Back to blog

 Companies Using It: Most Linux/Unix-based systems, Google, Red Hat

-Shell scripting is a key tool for system administrators and developers who work in Linux or Unix environments.
-It allows for the automation of repetitive tasks, such as file manipulation, system monitoring, and application deployment.
-Bash is the most commonly used shell scripting language and is essential for anyone working in DevOps or system administration.
+Shell scripting is a key tool for system administrators and developers in Linux or Unix environments.
+It automates repetitive tasks like file handling, system monitoring, and app deployment.
+Bash is the most common shell scripting language.
+It's essential for anyone working in DevOps or system administration.

-Why Learn Shell Scripting?: If you work with Linux/Unix systems or in DevOps, shell scripting is a must-have skill for automating workflows and managing systems efficiently.
+Why Learn Shell Scripting?: If you work with Linux/Unix systems or in DevOps, shell scripting is a must-have skill.
+It helps you automate workflows and manage systems with ease.

 21. SQL: Best for Database Management and Querying